 Chief Security Officer

 |Mr Santosh Tiwari deals with security matters, with a particular focus on working with external bodies and state law enforcement personnel, district administration, police, etc. whenever necessary.|

 |Mr Sanjay Upadhyay is a qualified Electrical Engineer, and has oversight of CMS’s electrical matters – including wiring, connections, panels, transformers, generators, and liaison with LESA – and advises with regard to ensuring that all campuses are always safe from an electrical perspective.|

 |Mr Vinod Dwivedi

-A child’s well-being is linked to his or her personal safety, and children who are not mentally well have a greater tendency to follow pursuits that may ultimately compromise their safety.
-CMS has a dedicated Child Well-Being Department, with a qualified psychological counsellor present in each campus to deal confidentially with the personal issues and concerns of individual children.
+Children's well-being is linked to their physical safety as well as their psychological and emotional state.
+CMS has a dedicated Child Well-Being Department, with a qualified psychological counsellor present in each campus to deal confidentially with the personal issues and concerns of individual children, and to councel students and parents.
 To further understand the importance of this aspect of safety, you may read this article on the topic published by CMS’s Director of Strategy, Mr Roshan Gandhi, in The Times of India.

 CMS also conducts regular trainings for staff, in order to ensure that they are well aware of all aspects of children’s safety.